 Digital Citizen is a project of Internews Interactive (InterAct), a pioneer in citizen engagement media since 1998 that connects Americans to their leaders, each other, and the world.
 As a strategic partner in innovative media design, InterAct produces for television and the Internet, and combines media and mediation in numerous projects in the U.S. and around the world, working with organizations including PBS.org, the World Bank, The Bridge Alliance, Oakland Tribune, United Republic, Twin Cities Public TV, Link TV, the San Francisco Sheriff’s Department, and many more.

 InterAct is involved in a range of projects.
-These include the TV and web video series This Planet, the National Geographic Channel series Strange Truth, and the Goldziher award for journalists.
-InterAct’s most recent production was a special program for Link TV and KCET about how the 2016 US election was covered by news around the world.
+These include the TV and web video series This Planet, the National Geographic Channel series Strange Truth, a special program about the 2016 US election for Link TV and KCET, and the Goldziher award for journalists in 2017 and 2019.
 More details on all our work are here.

 Citizen engagement projects history

-InterAct produced Digital Citizen 2012 and the Real Dialogues “Work & Wages”project in 2013.
+Besides contributing to the engagement community’s vital work through frequent writing, we remain involved in connecting Americans and Russians in dialogue, and have produced a number of TV and online projects, including the 2013 Real Dialogues “Work & Wages” project and Digital Citizen 2012.
 InterAct grew out of our work in the analog era, connecting Americans to the world using technologies like satellites to produce the Emmy Award-winning Spacebridges, and videoconferencing for Vis a Vis and other TV series.
 Clips of citizen engagement programs we produced in the US and around the world between 1998 and 2004 can be seen at our Archive Page.
 Articles we have written and news stories about our work can be found at the Archive: Articles page of this website.

 This short video from the Transpartisan Leadership Workshop at the World Affairs Council of Northern California provides a good overview of Interact’s work: